top of page

 What is taxed?

-• Estate taxes: financial assets, real property, any rights and interests with monetary value, and trusts.
+Financial assets, real property, any rights and interests with monetary value, and trusts.

-• Gifts: any property transferred from a donor to a donee who accepts the offer; forgiveness or assumption of debt on another’s behalf; purchases made on behalf of others (without repayment); sales of property between relatives.
+Any property transferred from a donor to a donee who accepts the offer; forgiveness or assumption of debt on another’s behalf; purchases made on behalf of others (without repayment); sales of property between relatives.

 Note: while trusts are subject to estate tax, in general, they are not subject to gift tax (depending on whether the property is transferred to the beneficiary).